 Morehouse made the decision to return the abandoned ship to port in Gibraltar, likely persuaded by the maritime law that stated he would be entitled to a significant share in any salvage and cargo.
 Dividing his crew across the two ships, they successfully reached Gibraltar on December 13th.
 A salvage hearing was conducted the following week under Sir James Cochrane, the Chief Justice of Gibraltar, and Frederick Solly-Flood, the Attorney General on the rock.

 Despite the misgivings of others, the testimony of the two men that had first explored the abandoned ship convinced Flood that foul play was to blame, with the assumption being that it was connected to the large cargo of alcohol.
 A shipping surveyor was commissioned to examine the Mary Celeste, finding cut marks on either side of the bow and what may have been bloodstains on the captain’s sword.
 The surveyor concluded that the ship had not encountered extreme weather, nor had it collided with something or ran aground.
-Royal Navy personnel confirmed the claim that deliberate cuts had been made to the bow, as well as reporting what the suspected were bloodstains and an axe-mark on one of the ship’s rails.
+Royal Navy personnel confirmed the claim that deliberate cuts had been made to the bow, as well as reporting what they suspected were bloodstains and an axe-mark on one of the ship’s rails.

 Flood wrote to the Board of Trade in London on January 22nd, reporting his conclusion that the ship’s crew had accessed the cargo of alcohol and subsequently murdered Briggs and his family after becoming drunk.
 This totally ignored the fact that methylated spirit is undrinkable.
 He also discounted the last location recorded in the log, believing it impossible that the Mary Celeste could have traveled so far without a crew, instead accusing Morehouse and his crew of faking the entry.

 Majority owner James Winchester traveled to Gibraltar to request the release of his ship, but Flood refused without a payment of $15,000 being made, more than Winchester could afford.
 Flood subsequently accused Winchester of employing a crew instructed to murder captain Briggs, his officers and family.
 This theory was largely quashed after scientific examination of the reported bloodstains found no trace of blood, as well as the conclusion of an American investigator from the Gibraltar consul that concluded the marks on the ship’s bow were caused by the natural action of the sea.
 With no evidence to allow Flood to continue to detain the ship, the Mary Celeste was released and continued to Genoa with a Gibraltarian crew.
 The salvage hearing ultimately awarded Morehouse one-eighth the ship’s value, some $1,700.
-This was far less than he was expecting and below what most observers considered fair, considering the value in this hearings factored in the level of danger involved in the salvage operation.
+This was far less than he was expecting and below what most observers considered fair, considering the value in these hearings factored in the level of danger involved in the salvage operation.

-While no conclusion emerged following the contemporary investigations into the disappearance of the crew, a broad range of theories have been put forward since then.
+While no conclusion emerged following contemporary investigations into the disappearance of the crew, a broad range of theories have been put forward since then.
 A combination of factors add up to what I personally believe is the most convincing theory: that Briggs ordered his family and crew to abandon ship after concluding that the ship was taking on too much water, before they failed to reach the safety of land in the small lifeboat.
 The pump used to remove sea water that accumulated in the hold was found to be broken, components laid out on the deck as if the crew had attempted to repair it.
-The tightly packed cargo hold made it difficult for the crew to accurately gauge how much water they had taken on, and the damaged chronometer may have been responsible for Briggs ordering the lifeboat launched, believing he was much closer to land than he was in reality.
+The tightly packed cargo hold made it difficult for the crew to accurately gauge how much water they had taken on.
+The damaged chronometer may have been responsible for Briggs ordering the lifeboat launched, believing he was much closer to land than he was in reality.

-While this theory is popular amongst modern researchers many at the time took the same perspective as Attorney General Flood, believing that foul play was responsible for the disappearance of the crew.
+While this theory is popular amongst modern researchers, many at the time took the same perspective as Attorney General Flood, believing that foul play was responsible for the disappearance of the crew.
 Newspaper reports raised the possibility of insurance fraud on the part of Winchester, claiming that the Mary Celeste was insured for a significant amount of money.
 Winchester successfully refuted these claims.

 Another suggestion was that Morehouse and the crew of the Dei Gratia had overtaken and murdered Briggs and his crew.
 This seems unlikely, given that they had departed eight days after their alleged victim and were a notably slower ship.
 The alleged friendship between Briggs and Morehouse was later put forward of evidence of the two men being co-conspirators, however other than the testament of Morehouse’s widow there is little evidence that the two men knew each other well.
-While Berber pirates operated in the same waters during the late 19th century, the fact that valuables and the cargo remained on-board meant they were unlikely culprits.
+While Berber pirates operated in the same waters during the late 19th Century, the fact that valuables and the cargo remained on-board meant they were unlikely culprits.
 Historian John Gilbert Lockhart claimed in 1925 that Briggs had suffered a fit of religious mania and murdered everyone else on board before killing himself, but later apologised for and withdrew this theory.